penseipublicidade/website/docs/controls/video.md

 ### `alignment`

 Defines the Alignment of the viewport.
-Alignment is an instance of [`alignment.Alignment`](/docs/reference/types/alignment) class.

-Defaults to `alignment.center`.
+Value is of type [`Alignment`](/docs/reference/types/alignment) and defaults to `alignment.center`.

 ### `aspect_ratio`